Surgical Robotics Fellowship

 The AATS Foundation Surgical Robotics Fellowship provides an advanced educational experience for 25 North American general thoracic awardees and their attending surgeons to spend a two-day period at Intuitive Surgical's Atlanta, GA or Sunnyvale, CA facility to experience an advanced training course on Intuitive Surgical's Da Vinci System.
 Successful applicants will receive a mixture of didactic and hands-on lectures to maximize the value of the Fellowship.

 The Fellowship is funded and administered by the AATS Foundation and provides successful applicants with a $2,500 grant to defray the costs of roundtrip travel and accommodations to the selected training center for the fellow and their attendee.
-The 25 selected Fellows will be split into three groups with the first set attending a program on August 6-7 in Atlanta, GA, the second on August 13-14 in Atlanta, GA, and third on August 9-10 in Sunnyvale, CA.
+The 25 selected Fellows will be split into three groups with the first set attending a program on August 6-7, the second on August 13-14, and third on August 9-10.